SAhmadUmass/zendeskclone4/supabaserenamedashinteg.md

 # Step-by-Step Plan for Integrating Supabase into Your Admin Dashboard

 Below is a comprehensive series of atomic steps to guide a junior developer through connecting the `admin-dashboard` pages to Supabase.
-This plan assumes you’re primarily querying Supabase directly from your components.
+This plan assumes you're primarily querying Supabase directly from your components.
 Additionally, you might create custom API routes in special cases that require more complex logic or external integrations.

 ---